The 5 Greatest Football Players From Japan

 Goals: 15

-Following stints with Yokohama Flugels and Kyoto Purple Sanga, this player has been with Gamba Osaka since 2001.
-Endo has been named in the J-League Team of the Season ten times for Osaka.
+Endo, Japan's all-time appearance leader, spent his 26-year club career in his home country.
+Following stints with Yokohama Flugels and Kyoto Purple Sanga, he spent the majority of his career with Gamba Osaka.
+Endo has been named in the J-League Team of the Season 12 times for Osaka.

+Endo, a two-time Asian Cup champion, also scored one of his country’s goals in the 2010 World Cup victory over Denmark.
 Endo is one of the greats of the modern era, a mainstay for the Samurai Blue from 2002 to 2015.

 4. Hidetoshi Nakata